webtranslateit/webtranslateit/README.md

     -l --locale     The ISO code of a specific locale to pull or push.
     -c --config     Path to a translation.yml file.
 If this option is absent, looks for config/translation.yml.
+    --all           Respectively download or upload all files.
-    --force         Force `wti pull` to re-download the language file, regardless if local version is current.
+    --force         Force wti pull to re-download the language file, regardless if local version is current.
     OTHER:
     ------